SamuelBrand1/MpoxUK/README.md

 # MpoxUK

 The `MpoxUK` module provides a simulation and inference framework for Mpox transmission in the United Kingdom among gay and bisexual men who have sex with men (GBMSM) and the wider community.
-Full details are available in _The role of vaccination and public awareness in forecasts of Mpox incidence in the United Kingdom_ (under revision).
+Full details are available in [_The role of vaccination and public awareness in forecasts of Mpox incidence in the United Kingdom_](https://www.nature.com/articles/s41467-023-38816-8).
 ### Preprint versions

 This modelling framework has evolved during 2022 and early 2023.
 Earlier versions can be found [here](https://github.com/SamuelBrand1/MonkeypoxUK), and are described in two preprints: